 Every Gateway degree program includes an internship of practical ministry training with evaluation components.
 This is accomplished through a hands-on ministry practicum that is administered through the Office of Theological Field Education (TFE).
-Instead of registering online or directly through the Registrar's Office for a Ministry Practicum/TFE class, a student must submit a TFE application directly to the TFE Office and have it approved prior to registration for the required TFE class.
+Instead of registering online or directly through the Registrar's Office for the Ministry Practicum/TFE class, a student must submit a TFE application directly to the TFE Office and have it approved prior to registration for the required TFE class.
 The TFE application process takes place each spring semester, prior to TFE participation in the fall, with a May 15 deadline.
-Information concerning TFE requirements can be found on the TFE homepage of the seminary website.
-The only prerequisite for taking TFE is course P1111, Foundations for Ministry.
-A student desiring to complete an approved course substitution for TFE, such as Clinical Pastoral Education (CPE) or course I2361-62, Church Planting Internship, must also complete an application through the TFE Office.
+Information concerning TFE requirements and the TFE application can be found on the TFE homepage of the seminary website.
+The only prerequisite for taking TFE is course P1111, Introduction to Ministry Formation.
+A student desiring to complete an approved course substitution for TFE, such as Clinical Pastoral Education (CPE) or course I2361-62, Church Planting Internship, must also complete an application through the TFE Office in the same manner.
 The TFE Office provides student assistance in completing the application and coordinates the various options designed in meeting the practical ministry requirements.
 For more information, contact the TFE Office at tfe@gs.edu.